reactual/hacker-news-favorites-api/README.md

 ---

 ## Notes
-The timeout for the API endpoint on (stdlib.com)[https://stdlib.com/] is currently 30 seconds.
+Currently, the api timeout on [stdlib](https://stdlib.com/) is 30 seconds.
 You may need to provide an offset and make multiple requests to download over 10-15 pages if you receive a timeout.
 If you hit the timeout, you will get an error only, not any results.

 ## Local Installation